HDB Financial Services Limited Unlisted Shares | Latest Updates & Share Price

-HDB financial Services is a leading non-banking financial company (NBFC), engaged in the business of lending, fee-based products and BPO services.
-The company is the subsidiary of HDFC bank with 95% stake.
+HDB Financial Services is a leading non-banking financial company (NBFC), engaged in the business of lending, fee-based products, and BPO services.
+The company is a subsidiary of HDFC Bank with a 95% stake.

-The company paid dividends in the recent past as per following rates:
+The company paid dividends in the recent past as per the following rates:

 Under consumer loans, HDB provides gold loans, consumer durable loans, personal loans, loan against MFs, and car loans.
 Under business loans, HDB provides working capital loans, commercial vehicle loan, loan against property, Under the Asset-backed loan category, HDB provides tractor loan, construction equipment loan, commercial vehicle loan.